tfpauly/draft-happy-eyeballs-v3/charter.md

 The rationale for having a working group for this work, instead of hosting it in V6OPS, is the increased cross-functional nature of the algorithm.
-As such, the HAPPIE working group will review its work with groups such as V6OPS, TSVWG, QUIC, HTTPBIS, DNSOP, and TLS.
+As such, the HAPPY working group will review its work with groups such as V6OPS, TSVWG, QUIC, HTTPBIS, DNSOP, and TLS.

 The working group’s core deliverables are: